wwivbbs/docs/docs/wwivconfig.md

 This command deletes a specifiedfile or list of files from the current archive.

 **Archive Comment**
-This command applies a BBScomment to the selected archive. %K substitutesGFILES\COMMENT.TXT for commenting.
+This command applies a BBScomment to the selected archive.
+**%K** substitutes GFILES\COMMENT.TXT for commenting.

 **Archive Test**
 This command tests the selectedarchive for validity and integrity.